Other outdoor sports and activities

 Encourage friends and family to meet at regular times and days each week.
 Make it a routine, maybe to keep in touch or to help in fitness and wellbeing.
 You are much more likely to keep this routine if someone is waiting for you and less likely to cancel as you will not want to let them down.

 Plan a camping trip, even if it’s just for the one night.
-Book the campsite in advance and enjoy planning for that one night.
+Book the campsite in advance or find a suitable wild camping spot and enjoy planning for that one night.
 Invite friends and family, plan walks, games, food and drink.
 Much more fun and much less expensive than a night at a club, pub or restaurant.
+Camping in winter can be great fun, just make sure you layer up and bring a warm sleeping bag or bedding.
+If you'd rather wait until spring then planning a trip now will help keep you motivated and give you something to look forward to.

 Try new and exciting activities.
 Caving, kayaking, horse riding, abseiling, stand up paddle boarding etc. Book them in January for the spring or summer, you are then committed, and you will finally experience these activities you’ve always wanted to try.